 - 9.1.1 For the purpose of these regulations "Aircraft fueling" shall be regarded as including fueling and defueling, aircraft fuel tank calibration, aircraft fuel tests and the draining of fuel tanks.
 Generally, Aircraft fueling activities shall comply with the latest editions of NFPA 407 Standard for Fuel Servicing.
-AES shall conduct at least 3 random Aircraft Refueling Inspection (ARI) with passengers on board per month proper recordings at the Airside based on Appendix 2-1 Fire Safety Requirements involving Aircraft Fuel Servicing.
-Airside Management (AM) shall also be responsible to provide AES with the schedule for all refueling with passengers on board on a monthly basis. - 9.1.2 Operational requirements make it necessary for fueling crew to perform their duties efficiently and quickly under all types of weather conditions, at all hours, and concurrent with transport and military aircraft.
+AES shall conduct at least 3 random Aircraft Refueling Inspection (ARI) per month at the Airside based on Appendix 2-1 Fire Safety Requirements involving Aircraft Fuel Servicing. - 9.1.2 Operational requirements make it necessary for fueling crew to perform their duties efficiently and quickly under all types of weather conditions, at all hours, and concurrent with transport and military aircraft.
 These aggravate the situation and make it imperative to establish basic fire safety procedures.
 These regulations are intended to help prevent accidents.
 It is recognized that there are certain hazards (especially the operation and use of aircraft servicing equipment and ground power generators with internal combustion engines in close proximity to fueling operations), over which safety cannot be controlled without interference with operations.
 Therefore, specific caution is given in this Chapter with regard to these hazards.